Schwarzion/greenProject-api/README.md

 Be sure to have the minimum mysql requirements.

-2. Add databse to your mysql server
-Check on the internet if you don’t know how to.
+2. Add databse to your mysql server (file is located in the root of the project : green.sql) Check on the internet if you don’t know how to.

+3. Rename file “.env.example“ to “.env”

-3. Complete file .env.example with your database username and password
+4. Complete file .env with your database username and password

-4. Generate a JWT token with command ‘php artisan jwt:secret’

 5. Generate manually an app key and add it to APP_KEY property in .env.example